Alps 2 Ocean Cycle Trail: Omarama to Otematata

 The first half of this 24 km section over the Omarama Saddle is on a dedicated cycle trail next to SH83, from Sailors Cutting the trail follows the edge of Lake Benmore to Benmore Dam.
 From here it is a 6 km detour off the main route to Otematata.

 Otematata to Kurow

 Continuing into the Waitaki Valley is the sixth section.
 It is 44 km long and follows sealed public roads and takes in Benmore Dam, the largest dam within the Waitaki hydro-electric power scheme, as well as Aviemore Dam and Waitaki Dam.
 An off-road 16 km cycling section was opened on 17 December 2020, from Sailors Cutting to the top of the Benmore Dam in the Waitaki Lakes region. $1.2 million was spent creating the section.

 Kurow to Duntroon

 From Kurow, the cycle trail continues 23 km off-road to Duntroon.
-The area contains limestone formations, Maori rock drawings and dinosaur fossils.
+The area contains limestone formations, Maori rock drawings, dinosaur fossils, and several vineyards that make up part of the Waitaki Valley wine region.